A few things to consider...

 Business continuity is not something implemented at the time of a disaster; but refers to those activities performed daily to maintain service, consistency, and recoverability.

-Today, would you be confident that your business would pass a business continuity audit by your largest customer?
+Today, would you be confident that your department would pass a business continuity audit?

 The foundation of business continuity are the standards, program development, and supporting policies; guidelines, and procedures needed to ensure a firm to continue without stoppage, irrespective of the adverse circumstances or events.